georchestra/georchestra/docs/install_guide/styling.en.md

 You need either to fill the [`stylesheetUri` here](https://github.com/georchestra/mapstore2-georchestra/blob/c204edd3de1b55b6f493673dfbb4700d221f7296/configs/localConfig.json#L21)

 And the for the header, if you want to style it too.
 [Here](https://github.com/georchestra/mapstore2-georchestra/blob/c204edd3de1b55b6f493673dfbb4700d221f7296/configs/localConfig.json#L29).

+### Geonetwork-UI apps

+Geonetwork-ui apps (Datahub, Metadata-editor, datafeeder) aren't inside georchestra repo's and in order to add the header, it should have some scripts to inject header inside HTML.

+You can check `georchestra/docker` or `georchestra/ansible` repos to have a glimpse of how we can do it.

+Datahub comes with his own configuration and can be found in the datadir : [default.toml]https://github.com/georchestra/datadir/blob/master/datahub/conf/default.toml